 Risk Management Challenges

-With complex multi-phase projects, there are always problems and sudden surprises.
-In this particular project there were multiple issues with employees.
-In the end, the project risk was not mine to mitigate, but rather the owners.
-Halfway through the project I found out the head chef left and management felt it was unnecessary to replace them.
+With complex multi-phase projects, there are usually culture problems and sudden surprises.
+In this particular project there were multiple issues.
+Halfway through the project I found out the head chef and marketing director left and management delayed replacements for both.

-With the head chef gone, I researched cultural recipes that best fit with the current level of skill in the kitchen staff.
-After discussing the fiscal impacts, management approved the recipe concepts and also added additional "Mexi-Fusion" Sushi.
+With the Executive Chef gone, C-level decided it was a great opportunity to pare down the current menu and add new dishes.
+I researched cultural recipes that best fit with the current level of skill in the kitchen staff.
+After discussing the fiscal impacts, management approved the recipe concepts and also added additional "Mexi-Fusion" Sushi requirements.
 Once I compiled a list for each dietary need - vegetarian, vegan, pescatarian, and also gluten free desserts - I worked with employees to test and develop the commercial recipes.
-While I am not an executive chef, I do have experience in staging and recipe development for chefs and food influencers; with a professional palate as a result.
-By fostering ownership of quality control in the new recipes, the kitchen staff were enthusiastic about the new changes to their workflow.
+While I am not an executive chef, I do have experience in staging, recipe development and product manufacturing.
+By fostering ownership in the new recipes, the kitchen staff were enthusiastic about the new changes to their workflow and improving their skill sets.
+The executive chef was gone, but the team was ready to meet the moment.

 Back to Top